 This heater is not approved in any residential application.
-This includes (but is not limited to) the home, living quarters, attached garages, etc. Installation in residential indoor spaces may result in property damage, serious injury or death.
+This includes (but is not limited to) the home, living ittached garages, etc. Installation in quarters, attached garages, etc. Installation in residential indoor spaces may result in property damage, serious injury or death.